emmawwang/daredrop-app/SUPABASE_SETUP.md

    - Go to Authentication > Users to see the new user
    - Go to Table Editor > profiles to see the profile created
    - Go to Table Editor > dares to see dares (after completing some)
+   - Go to Storage > dare-videos to see uploaded videos (after completing video dares)

 ## Database Schema Summary